tyAlexios/A-Command-Line-Based-Interpreter-for-SIMPLE-Programs/README.md

 3. Command: unexpr expName uop expRef1
    Effect:
-     Defines a new unary expression with a unique name expName.
-The new expression’s unary operator is uop, and its operand is an expression reference expRef1.
+     efines a new unary expression with a unique name expName.
+The new expression’s unary operator is uop, and its operand is an expression reference expRef1.
 The        following two unary operators can be applied to int values: # and ~ (equivalent to unary + and - in Java).
 The following one unary operator can be applied to bool      values: !.
    Example: unexpr exp2 ~ exp1

 4. Command: assign lab varName expRef